zouharvi/uds-rug-student/drafts/translation.md

 Cons:
 - Translation time has a lot of variance and great number of outliers
+- Standard approaches can't be applied because no repetition (hence no activation), this can also be a good thing

 Pros:
 - Super interesting (for me at least)